WEATHERING STEEL, PREWEATHERED

-Solanum Steel is a pre-oxidized weathering steel surface developed by Zahner.
+Solanum Steel is a pre-oxidized weathering steel (Corten) surface developed by Zahner.
 The surface is produced by accelerating the natural weathering process and stabilizing the result.
-Solanum Steel provides artists, architects and designers with a range of resonant tones on an enduring surface.
+Solanum Steel provides artists, architects, and designers with a range of resonant tones on an enduring surface.

 Sealing Solanum Steel

 In some circumstances, the Solanum Steel material can be sealed.
 This is often desired for trafficked environments where people will touch the surface.